ARTReach

 What is ARTReach & who can apply?

-Arts organizations, schools, and any Macon County non-profit group producing an arts program for the community are eligible.
+Arts organizations, schools, and Macon County non-profit groups producing an arts program for the community are eligible.
 ARTReach does not award funds to individual artists.
 (Ask us about NC Arts Council grants for individual artists.)

 About the awards and how to apply.